 Successful completion of an ANU Diploma Program commenced before 31 December 2020.

 Study Abroad and Exchange Applicants

-- Study abroad or exchange students can fulfil the University's English language entry requirements through the Common European Framework of Reference for Languages System (CEFR) by achieving a certificate of English language proficiency from their home institution with an overall grade of C1 (“Effective Operational Proficiency or advanced” according to the Common European Framework) with no less than C1 in each of reading, writing, speaking and listening.
-Study abroad or exchange applicants to the ANU College of Law must have an overall score of C2 with no less than C2 in each of reading and writing and no less than C1 in speaking and listening.
+- Study abroad or exchange students can fulfil the University's English language entry requirements through the Common European Framework of Reference for Languages System (CEFR) by achieving a certificate of English language proficiency from their home institution with an overall grade of C1 (‘Effective Operational Proficiency’) with no less than C1 in each reading, writing, speaking and listening.

-- International applicants must satisfy the Department of Immigration and Border Protection (DIBP) English language requirements for visa applications in addition to University’s requirements.
+- International applicants must satisfy the Department of Home Affairs English language requirements for visa applications in addition to the University’s requirements.

 |Printable version (PDF)|

 |Title||English language requirements and post-admission support (for applications for study commencing before 1 December 2022)|

 |Purpose||To establish the English language requirements for admission to the University.|